-All the brooches are handmade using a very old technique of beading and very fine metal threads.
+All the brooches are made by hand using a very old technique of beading and very fine metal threads.

-Currently, 60 people work there under fair social and working conditions.
+Currently, 60 people work there under fair social and labor conditions.

-The brooches designed by Macon et Lesquoy are hand-embroidered with very old techniques of fine and delicate metal embroidery, so they are pieces that should be given due care:
+The brooches designed by Macon et Lesquoy are hand-embroidered with very old embroidery techniques with fine and delicate metal, which is why they are pieces that must be given due care:

-They should not be cleaned, even dry, in a machine.
+They should not be cleaned, neither in a machine, nor even dry.
 No contact with water, acids or alcohol.

-To keep your pins shiny as long as possible, avoid prolonged exposure to heat and light.
+To keep your brooches shiny for as long as possible, avoid prolonged exposure to heat and light.

-If you happen to see a metal wire: don't pull it!
+If you happen to see a metal cable: don’t pull on it!
 Cut it as short as possible.

-Trick: If the front embroidery comes off the back layer, you can reattach it without any problem.
-Use a soft neoprene glue, apply it with a brush on both surfaces.
-Wait until the glue no longer adheres to your finger and join the two parts together.
+Trick: If the front embroidery detaches from the back layer, you can stick it back on without any problem.
+Using a soft neoprene glue, apply it with a brush on both surfaces.
+Wait until the glue no longer sticks to your finger and put the two parts together.